adepratamaa/test-automation-demo/README.md

 # Test Automation Demo

-This project is an automated UI test framework for Sauce Demo using Playwright
+This project is an automated UI test framework for Sauce Demo using Playwright and write in TypeScript.

 ## Framework Structure